TahaTheSmartProGuy/Windows-Delete/README.md

-this is trash it doesnt delete files update coming sooner
+Windows Delete is trash it doesnt delete files WinDelete2.5 can now delete files now